Judge denies new trial for Roger Stone

-The federal judge overseeing the trial of longtime Trump associate Roger Stone on Thursday denied his motion for a new trial that was based on a claim of juror bias.
+WASHINGTON — The federal judge overseeing the trial of longtime Trump associate Roger Stone on Thursday denied his motion for a new trial, which was based on a claim of juror bias.

-Federal District Court Judge Amy Berman Jackson said Stone's lawyers failed to demonstrate that a woman selected as a juror was biased against President Donald Trump, failed to disclose those views during jury selection and should not have been allowed to serve.
+U.S. District Judge Amy Berman Jackson said Stone's lawyers failed to demonstrate that a woman selected as a juror was biased against President Donald Trump, that she failed to disclose those views during jury selection and that she should not have been allowed to serve.

 "The defendant has not shown that the juror lied; nor has he shown that the supposedly disqualifying evidence could not have been found through the exercise of due diligence at the time the jury was selected," the judge said.

-During a hearing in late February, two jurors testified that the woman— later selected as the jury foreperson— never tried to pressure them during deliberations to reach any particular conclusion or told them about news articles or Internet postings that she saw.
-To the contrary, one of the jurors said, the forewoman insisted that the jurors be more careful about one of the counts against Stone, and to make sure the government met its burden of proof.
+During a hearing in late February, two jurors testified that the woman — later selected as the jury foreperson — never tried to pressure them during deliberations to reach any particular conclusion or told them about news articles or internet postings she saw.
+To the contrary, one of the jurors said, the forewoman insisted that the jurors be more careful about one of the counts against Stone and that they make sure the government had met its burden of proof.

-The forewoman also appeared at the hearing and was asked about a series of Facebook and Twitter posts she made between 2016 and the months before the trial, which included articles critical of Trump.
-In one of them, reporting Stone's arrest, she added the comment, "Brought to you by the lock-her-up peanut gallery."
+The forewoman was asked at the hearing about a series of Facebook and Twitter posts she made from 2016 to the months before the trial, which included articles critical of Trump.
+In one of them, reporting Stone's arrest, she added the comment "Brought to you by the lock-her-up peanut gallery."

 Another was a retweet of a comment by civil rights activist Bakari Sellers, contrasting Republican outrage over the FBI's arrest of Stone and the lack of such outcry over police use of force against black defendants.